hszdev/i3-energy-tracker/README.md

-# I3 blocks kW/h price for energi
+# I3 blocks kW/h price for energy

 Provides a script for showing how much energy costs right now.
 This is done using the [Enrgi West API](https://nrgi.dk/api/common/pricehistory?region=DK1&date=2022-8-24).
 It returns the price for the current hour and stores it in a JSON object.
 Maybe changing it later to be a SQLite database.